isc-konstanz/OpenMUC/README.md

 sudo bash /opt/emonmuc/setup.sh --dir /var/www --apikey <apikey>
 ~~~

+**Notice:** Empty installations will be initialized with a default user "*admin*", authenticated with a temporary password: *admin*, that should be replaced with a secure password immediately in the Account configurations.
+*If the database was created automatically, a `setup_pwd.conf` file can be found at the emonmuc root directory, containing database user passwords.
+This file needs to be removed from the system, to avoid compromising security.*

 A more detailed installation guide, containing separate steps executed in the setup script, can be found here:

 - [Ubuntu / Debian Linux via git](doc/LinuxInstall.md)